Thermal

 Each trip has an associated temperature threshold indicating that the framework needs to take action when the temperature reaches a given trip point.

-Trip point settings can be specified in devicetree, but can not be changed at runtime.
+Trip point settings can be specified in device tree, but can not be changed at runtime.

 Governor